 To fix the problem, log in to your domain name provider and check the name server settings to see if the name servers are pointing to your hosting provider.

-Fix 4: Check for Blacklisted and Whitelisted IP Address in the server
+4. Check for Blacklisted and Whitelisted IP Addresses in the server

-For security reasons system administrator may allow connection from only computers with known IP address and that is already whitelisted in the configuration file.
+For security reasons, system administrator may allow connection from only computers with a known IP address that is already whitelisted in the configuration file.

 If your ISP IP address has changed or if you are new to the job, you probably need to ask the network admin to make an exception.